 Which it’d better not be.
 Harry peered through the mist.
 I draw the line there.
-Although I wouldn’t mind testing to see if fiendfyre is more effective than a patronus.
-Awful bloody creatures.
+Although I wouldn’t mind testing to see if Fiendfyre is more effective than a patronus.
+Awful creatures.

 The crowd filling the quidditch stands cheered and drummed their hands on the rails.

 ‘All our champions are here,’ Ludo Bagman boomed.
 ‘That means it’s almost time to begin!’